Margaret A. Cargill Philanthropies Office Building Renovation and Expansion

 Challenge

 The project’s specific sustainability and energy efficiency objectives necessitated an all-encompassing MEP systems design, including a redesign of portions of the existing building, as well as a two-story addition.
-The expansion includes outdoor work areas, collaborative meeting spaces, a central café, fitness room and workspaces with ample access to natural light.
-The building also incorporates energy efficient, motion-activated lighting and high quality indoor air supported by state of the art HVAC systems.
+The expansion includes outdoor work areas, collaborative meeting spaces, a central café, fitness room, and workspaces with ample access to natural light.
+The building also incorporates energy-efficient, motion-activated lighting and high-quality indoor air supported by state-of-the-art HVAC systems.

 Approach